ahmadnassri/restful-zend-framework/README.md

 }
 ```

+In the above example, we are only enabling RESTful responses on a particular route, which is the `Api` module, look up the Zend_Rest_Route docs for further configuration options.

 ### application/modules/api/Bootstrap.php

 **Note:** depending on your setup, you may want to setup some advanced rules to enable the **REST Plugin** and the **Action Helpers** only when needed.